Nexmo/station/_documentation/en/reports/overview.md

 Feature  | Reports Synchronous (GET endpoint) | Reports Asynchronous (POST endpoint)
 ---- | ---- | ----
  Data retrieval | Returns results immediately in batches of up to 1000 records.
-Response contains a batch of data records a link to the next batch (if any) | Does not return data immediately.
+Response contains a batch of data records and a link to the next batch (if any) | Does not return data immediately.
 Instead, it records a data request, processes it asynchronously, and creates a file containing all records.
 When the results file is ready, it returns a link to the file
  Output format | JSON | CSV
  Compression | Not applicable | CSV file is compressed for faster downloads Report TTL | Not applicable | Report files are automatically deleted after 72 hours